 - Submit an (individual or program) yearly training plan (YTP); and

 - Participate in and report on all athlete IAPP monitoring and testing activities.

-Performance criteria are outlined in detail on Page 8 of the BC NextGen Performance Center plan HERE.
+Performance criteria are outlined in detail in the BC NextGen Performance Centre plan HERE.

 For all information regarding the BC NextGen Performance Centre please contact Terry Paul, Rowing BC’s Director of Performance.